luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-supposed to do that so you're supposed to eat eat when the food is available which is usually once a day now let's say what other benefit am I gonna get besides the insulin and utilizing the fact well the body says that okay this poor person hasn't had a kill today so
+supposed to do that so you're supposed to eat eat when the food is available which is usually once a day now let's say what other benefit am I going to get besides the insulin and utilizing the fact well the body says that okay this poor person hasn't had a kill today so